 But wait, there’s more.
 After the implementation of the course is done and dusted, it’s absolutely crucial to evaluate its effectiveness.
-This will allow you to not only track and measure the performance and effectiveness of your eLearning course, but to make any amendments necessary to ensure full user retention and success of your product.
+This allows you to track and measure the performance and effectiveness of your eLearning course.
+In addition, you can also make any amendments necessary to ensure full user retention and success of your product.

-To discuss your company’s needs and the opportunity to get the best out of your workforce using educational science and tailored solutions, contact VMP eLearning today for an obligation-free appointment.
+To discuss your company’s needs and the opportunity to get the best out of your workforce using educational science and tailored solutions, contact VMP eLearning today for an OBLIGATION-FREE appointment – CLICK HERE

 Other articles you might also like:

 From Virtual Reality to ‘serious games’, VMP eLearning takes a look at the biggest eLearning trends for 2019!